Last update: 5 October 2015

 - Historically winter temperature in southern California and Nevada has tended to be somewhat cooler than normal, while temperatures over the rest of the region have fallen into the near-normal range.

-Global sea surface temperature anomalies for the week of October 28 to November 3, 2012, are shown below.
+Global weekly sea surface temperature anomalies are shown below.
 This image is from the Earth System Research Laboratory.

 SST anomalies for specific regions of the tropical Pacific (Niño regions; shown to the left below) for 1991 to present (shown to the right below) compare the strength of various La Niña episodes (blue) and El Niño episodes (orange).

-The current forecast from the Experimental Climate Prediction Center at the Scripps Institution of Oceanography is forecasting warm El Niño conditions for late 2012 into early 2013.
-Below is the forecast sea surface temperature anomaly for the tropical Pacific covering the months of December 2012 through February 2013.
+The current forecast SSTA from David Pierce at the Scripps Institution of Oceanography is forecasting strong El Niño conditions in the winter of 2015-16.
+Below is the forecast sea surface temperature anomaly for the tropical Pacific covering the months of December 2015 through February 2016.

 Other forecasts can be found at: